mizrael/davidguida.net/src/_posts/2015-06-24-pass-custom-functions-to-angularjs-directives.md

   - Javascript
   - Programming
 ---
-In case you need to pass a callback to your AngularJS directives, looks like one way is to create an <a href="https://docs.angularjs.org/guide/directive#isolating-the-scope-of-a-directive" target="_blank" rel="noopener noreferrer">isolated scope</a> and create a member with the &#8216;&&#8217; attr.
-Here&#8217;s a quick&dirty example:
+In case you need to pass a callback to your AngularJS directives, looks like one way is to create an <a href="https://docs.angularjs.org/guide/directive#isolating-the-scope-of-a-directive" target="_blank" rel="noopener noreferrer">isolated scope</a> and create a member with the &#8216;&' attr.
+Here's a quick&dirty example:

-In case you have to pass some arguments to the callback, here&#8217;s how:
+In case you have to pass some arguments to the callback, here's how:

 Notice that the argument is transformed in a javascript object and passed to the callback.
 This one is actually a wrapped function around the one you passed.